-What is a Vow?
+What Is a Vow?

 In any tradition or religion, a vow is a sacred promise, an oath or holy pledge, a commitment or undertaking that is for your highest benefit, an agreement between you and God.
 In yoga, you are finding God within yourself, as your Self, thus your vow is between yourself and your Self.

-Taking vows is not promising something to someone else, not even to Swami Nirmalananda.
+Taking vows is not promising something to someone else, not even to Gurudevi Nirmalananda.
 It’s a holy promise to your own Divine Essence, a commitment to draw closer, dive deeper and to progressively live more and more fully in God.
 You do this with Swamiji so that you get her guidance and support in deepening into your Self.

 In our five levels, the first two levels begin with you making a commitment, not a vow.
 Only after you’ve done the preparatory studies and inner work at these two levels are you ready for a holy vow.
 Levels 3 & 4 are reversible vows, meaning you can continue for as long as it works for you, and then be released from your vow if you want to turn your attention elsewhere or cultivate a different lifestyle.